 Download a brief summary of the call for comment responses.

 Download the responses to the call for comment.

-Proposal for a Menu of New Criteria for Accreditation with Commendation: We suggest that you review this proposal, which includes the proposed new criteria, a Message from the CEO, and explanatory information, before completing the call for comment survey.
+Proposal for a Menu of New Criteria for Accreditation with Commendation: This PDF includes the proposed new criteria, a Message from the CEO, and explanatory information.

 Purpose of Proposed Criteria